MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/openai-readme.md

 ### Analyze Business Data

 This example generates chat responses to input chat questions about your business data.
-The business data is provided through an Azure AI Search index.
-To learn more about how to setup an Azure AI Search index as a data source, see [Quickstart: Chat with Azure OpenAI models using your own data][msdocs_quickstart_byod].
+The business data is provided through an Azure Cognitive Search index.
+To learn more about how to setup an Azure Cognitive Search index as a data source, see [Quickstart: Chat with Azure OpenAI models using your own data][msdocs_quickstart_byod].

 ```javascript